-No. The death of the victim simply converts a personal injury claim into a wrongful death claim.
+No. The death of the victim simply converts an injury claim into a wrongful death claim.
 A wrongful death claim can be filed by the personal representative of the victim’s estate, or by certain eligible close relatives.
 The recovery is likely to be substantial, and most or all of it usually goes to close relatives.

 What is the statute of limitations for a brain injury lawsuit?

-In Washington, you have three years from the date of the accident to file a personal injury lawsuit, or three years from the date that you knew or should have known of the injury – whichever date is later.
+In Washington, you have three years from the date of the accident to file a head and brain injury lawsuit, or three years from the date that you knew or should have known of the injury – whichever date is later.
 In a wrongful death lawsuit, you have three years from the date of the victim’s death.

 Can the IRS tax my verdict or settlement?

 The general answer is no, not even compensation for lost earnings.
 As long as you suffered a tangible physical injury, the IRS also cannot tax you for non-economic damages, such as pain and suffering (isn’t it nice to know that the IRS cannot tax your suffering?).
 There are exceptions in certain situations, however, so check with your injury lawyer.

 Is my claim worthless if my injury was caused by an accident that was partly my fault?